-Adult Basic Education, GED[®] test preparation, Applied Academics for Adult Education, and Adult ESOL classes are available on the main campus and in seven off-site locations around the county.
+Adult basic education, GED[®] test preparation, applied academics for adult education and adult English for speakers of other languages (ESOL) classes are available on the main campus and in seven off-site locations around the county.
 Through a partnership with the Lake County Library System, many of these courses are offered in tandem with library tutors.
 GED[®] test preparation is also offered to inmates in the Lake County Jail.

-LTC is accredited by the Council on Occupational Education (COE) and the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI).
-Certification and/or individual programs are certified/approved by the following accrediting bodies: American Culinary Federation, Commission on Accreditation of Allied Health Education Programs, Florida Criminal Justice Standards and Training Commission, Florida Department of Health's Bureau of Emergency Medical Services, Florida Department of Veterans Affairs, Florida State Board of Cosmetology, Florida State Board of Nursing, National Automotive Technicians Education Foundation, Inc., U.S. Department of Education's Office of Federal Student Aid, and U.S. Department of Veterans Affairs.
+LTC is accredited by COE and SACS CASI.
+Certification and/or individual programs are certified/approved by the following accrediting bodies: American Culinary Federation, Commission on Accreditation of Allied Health Education Programs, Florida Criminal Justice Standards and Training Commission, Florida Department of Health's Bureau of Emergency Medical Services, Florida Department of Veterans Affairs, Florida State Board of Cosmetology, Florida State Board of Nursing, National Automotive Technicians Education Foundation, Inc., U.S. Department of Education's Office of Federal Student Aid and U.S. Department of Veterans Affairs.